 Amortisation of intangible assets with finite useful lives is charged to the income statement over the assets' estimated useful lives.
 The following intangible assets with finite useful lives are amortised from the date they are available to use and their estimated useful lives are as follows:

-Acquired core deposits Naming rights
+Acquired core deposits 10 years

-10 years Over the shorter of the lease period of building or land
+Naming rights Over the shorter of the lease period

+of building or land

 Both the period and method of amortisation are reviewed annually.